-- Multiply the amount from Step 2 by 2.5.
+- Multiply the amount from Step 2 by 2.5 (or 3.5 if your business is in the food services or accommodation industry, with a NAICS code starting with 72).
 For most borrowers, this will be your maximum PPP loan amount.

 NOTE: If you received an EIDL loan between January 31, 2020 and April 3, 2020 you can refinance that as part of your PPP loan (minus any amount received as an EIDL grant).

 Here’s how you can spend your PPP loan

 - Replace your compensation (based on your 2019 or 2020 income)